Bukit Timah railway station

-Bukit Timah railway station was a former railway station and crossing loop in Bukit Timah, Singapore.
+Bukit Timah railway station is a former railway station and crossing loop in Bukit Timah, in the westernmost part of the Central Region of Singapore.

-Opened on the dismantled Tank Road mainline in 1903, it was rebuilt on the current Singapore–Johor Bahru KTM Intercity mainline in 1932, until the Jurong Line shut down and it became a crossing loop station in the late 1940s until closure.
+Opened on the dismantled Tank Road mainline in 1903, it was rebuilt on the current Singapore–Johor Bahru KTM Intercity mainline in 1932, until the Jurong line shut down and it became a crossing loop station in the late 1940s until closure.

-The station was a freight interchange for the now defunct Jurong Line from 1965 to the early 1990s.
+The station was a freight interchange for the now defunct Jurong line from 1965 to the early 1990s.
 The station closed in 2011, and it is now a conserved recreational building and museum that is part of the Rail Corridor.